Author

 Other Portugal Christmas Markets

-Christmas markets in Porto and Lisbon Portugal are certainly worth experiencing.
-But many other places offer Portugal Christmas markets too.
-Some of them are memorable for their beautiful location.
-Others because the whole town participates.
+Christmas markets in Porto and Lisbon, Portugal, are certainly worth experiencing.
+But many other places offer Christmas markets in Portugal, too.
+Some are memorable for their beautiful location, and others because the whole town participates.
 These are just a few of the Christmas markets in Portugal that we think you would enjoy.

-A skating rink, Santa Claus house, Christmas train, enchanted forest, face painting, and real reindeer are just a few of the delights in store for visitors to the Cascais Christmas Village.
+The Christmas Village at the Marechal Carmona Park features a skating rink, snow ride, Santa Claus house, Christmas train, enchanted forest, face painting, and real reindeer are just a few of the delights in store for visitors to the Cascais Christmas Village.
 Marechal Carmona Park is transformed into this magical village with music, activities, food, and shopping.

 The village is now expanded to include a live nativity scene, complete with camels.
 The market offers Portuguese handcrafts, pottery, rugs, jewelry, and more.
 A large food court also supplies plenty of delicious treats to keep you energized for the fun.
-There is a fee for entry, with a discount for Viver Cascais cardholders.
+There is a fee for entry to the Christmas Village, with a discount offered for Viver Cascais cardholders.

 Óbidos Vila Natal